About SMC ES

 How we work

-When science generates controversy on the news agenda, the SMC Spain responds quickly with 'reactions' from expert sources that help put the news in context.
-The topics we cover can originate from research results (which we find out about before they are published, through the embargo system of scientific journals) or from current affairs (statements, crises, announcements, etc.).
+When science generates controversy in the news agenda, the SMC Spain responds swiftly with 'reactions' from sources that help put the news in context.
+The topics we address may originate from research results (which we learn about before publication through the embargo system) or from unpredictable news (statements, crises, announcements, etc.).

-We also publish articles written by specialists: ‘expert voices’ columns and explainers written by members of the editorial staff, called ‘what we know’.
+We also publish articles written by specialists: 'expert voices' and explanatory articles prepared by our editorial team: 'what we know.'

-The contents of the SMC Spain are published under the Creative Commons BY 4.0 licence, which permits the copying, distribution, public communication, and transformation of such contents, including for commercial purposes.
+The content of the SMC Spain is published under the Creative Commons BY 4.0 license, which allows for copying, distributing, publicly communicating, and transforming the content, including for commercial purposes.

 Registration and embargoes